Methadone: A Powerful Addiction

 When use is medically supervised, side-effects are generally minimal, although methadone brings the threat of the entire spectrum of opioid side effects, including tolerance and an excruciatingly powerful addiction.

-Once the initial effects of methadone use wears off, methadone withdrawal sets in for those who use methadone regularly, whether prescribed or not.
+Once the initial effects of methadone use wear off, methadone withdrawal sets in for those who use methadone regularly, whether prescribed or not.

 Users will tell you that withdrawal is unbearable.
 They may writhe and scream in pain, unable to stand or walk properly.
 Convulsions may cause them to fall over.
 Sweats, diarrhea, and hallucinations follow, and the methadone user is unable to think clearly.
 One user reported losing 7 pounds when he was unable to refill his methadone prescription and experienced withdrawal over a couple days.
 His withdrawal symptoms were relieved when he was able to obtain more of the drug.
 He comments on the desperation typically experienced when methadone withdrawal sets in: “When I was in the throes of withdrawal there’s not much I wouldn’t have done to relieve the symptoms.”